The European Ceramic Society

 Article 26 - The Conference and the Topical Meetings

 The Society will promote or assist in the promotion of the European Ceramic Society Conference, which shall be held at least once every two years in a European country in which the host member is resident or has his registered office.
 Admission to European Ceramic Society Conferences shall be open to all interested individuals.
-Under the supervision of the PEC, the host member will organize the Conference taking into account the recommendations of the Council and the promotion of the activities of the Working Groups and Topical Networks.
-It also shall be responsible for all matters relating to the organisation and conduct of such conferences and shall bear all risks and pay all expenses in connection with such conferences.

-The Council shall promote the organisation of other scientific meetings in order to develop a policy of "topical meetings" under the auspices of the Society.
+The Council shall promote the organization of other scientific meetings in order to develop a policy of “topical meetings” under the auspices of the Society.
 The Council may offer collaboration of the Society in the planning and arrangement of scientific or technical meetings initiated by other organisations or by one or more of its adhering Members.
-The cooperation of the Society in the organisation of a conference shall imply no financial responsibility.
-The organizer of the Conference or of the Topical Meetings may be required to give to ECerS a percentage of the meeting registration fee.
-This will be fixed by the PEC.

 Article 27 - Awards